datajerk/ctf-write-ups/googlectf2022/segfault_labyrinth/README.md

 `rand()` is used with no seed (defaults to 1), making each location deterministic.

 To exploit this we'll use `write` to _write_ out each location.
-Any attempt to read memory with pure shellcode will just segfault with the odds of 15/16, since the permissions for 15 of the 16 are `---`.
+Any attempt to read memory with pure shellcode will just segfault with 15/16 odds since the permissions for 15 of the 16 are `---`.
 However, `write`, will just return `EFAULT` (`-14`) into `rax`, and then continue on.

 ## Exploit